-The following are a few tips regarding bug-free food storage in 5 gallon buckets, and a few preventative measures to keep bugs and insects neutralized.
+The following are a few tips for bug-free food storage in 5 gallon buckets, and a few preventative measures to keep bugs and insects neutralized.

-Use food-grade diatomaceous earth for grains.
-All grain already has the eggs of insects in it – it’s just the natural way it is… When they hatch out, the diatomaceous earth either smothers them (because the particles are so tiny), or it dries up their soft skin – eliminating them.
-Food-grade diatomaceous earth is a safe, non-toxic way to treat your grains from insect infestation.
+Most all grains have the eggs of insects in it – it’s just the natural way it is… When they hatch out, the diatomaceous earth dries up their soft skin – eliminating them.
+Food-grade D.E. is a safe, non-toxic way to treat your grains from insect infestation.

 Add a small piece of dry ice to the top of the food pile in a 5 gallon bucket.
 Let the lid rest on top while the dry ice sublimates into gaseous carbon dioxide and displaces bug-breathable air.
 Then seal tightly.